Yizhuangzhou/WHI/README.md

 Total_Chrom_Plasmid_Strain.xls: the output file

 ## 2. Species with validated names and type strains
   Species with validated names were collected from the List of Prokaryotic names with Standing in Nomenclature (LPSN) database (http://www.bacterio.net/), which are included in Data/Validated_SpeciesName.xls.
-Also, type strains were recognized using the Straininfo bioportal (http://www.straininfo.net/) and LPSN.
-Collection for type strains are included in Data/Type_strain.xls.
+  Type strains were recognized using the Straininfo bioportal (http://www.straininfo.net/) and LPSN.
+Collected type strains are included in Data/Type_strain.xls.

 ## 3. Genome selection